KellenWatt/python-lessons/README.md

   - Alternatively, you can use [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) for a more feature-complete experience, though this does complicate the workflow.
 - [Draw.io integration VS Code extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) - for easily making flowcharts
-- [pytest framework](https://docs.pytest.org/en/7.1.x/) - used to grade the exercises.

 Each of the extensions can be installed directly within VS Code.

-pytest is installed separately, and can be done by opening a terminal (either in VS Code, or using your system's native terminal), and entering the following command, depending on you operating system:
-  - Windows: `py -3 -m pip install pytest`
-  - macOS/Linux: `pip3 install pytest`

 ### Caveats
 #### Design Expectations
 These lessons are designed to be done by students on their own time, and as such they are structured more like an interactive textbook, rather than a lesson plan.
-Additionally, the exercises are designed such that the student is expected to get all the answers correct before moving on, and as such it is laregly incompatible with standard letter-grading systems.
+Additionally, the exercises are designed such that the student is expected to get all the answers correct before moving on, and as such it is largely incompatible with standard letter-grading systems.
 This is not intended for large-classroom use, but for more of a flipped, one-on-one approach, which is suited to the extracurricular, mentor-based system that is used by many FRC teams.
 If you use these lessons for anything outside these design expectations, you're mileage may vary, and good luck.